Travellers Worldwide is reader-supported. If you buy a product we link to, we may earn a commission.

 With the exception of the area called Buda (on the western side of the river), most of the fun happens on the east side.
 If you want to find out why, keep reading this guide which presents the five best neighborhoods that the city of Budapest has to offer.

-Taking that into account, most of the fun happens in the eastern part of the city (Pest), with the exception of District I, where you’ll find Budapest’s most beautiful castles and palaces.
+Taking that into account, the eastern part of the city (Pest) is most active, with the exception of District I, where you’ll find the most beautiful castles and palaces.

 The Best Areas & Hotels in Budapest